 I sit here on a rainy Saturday afternoon on November 7th, 2020 and I’m watching the scenes play out on the news around my country as people take to the streets, celebrating freedom, celebrating democracy, celebrating a historic day.
 Flags are waving, people coming together, hope is returning to a nation that has been hurting.
 Today my country elected a new President and a history-making Vice President, a woman and a person of color.
-As someone who spent the months after Hillary lost the election four years ago gutted, utterly broken by my nation, as it bypassed its chance to move progress ahead and elect our first woman President, today the emotion is brimming out of me in the best way possible.
+As someone who spent the months after the last election feeling terrible, as it bypassed its chance to move progress ahead and elect our first woman President, today the emotion is brimming out of me in the best way possible.
 Today is beautiful, today feels like we can hope again, like we’re beginning to heal the deep divisions that exist in the United States and move forward in a better light.

 Today, I am a proud American.
 I love my country and I love my city and my state.
 I have often heard that as a millennial, that my views for America aren’t as patriotic as other Americans that feel differently than I do.
 But in truth, I am deeply patriotic and want only the best for my country, even if my patriotism looks different than yours.